Perimenopause vs. Menopause: How to Navigate the Three Stages of the Transition

 Woman in her 40s reviewing a calendar and tracking early perimenopause symptoms

-Phase 1: Perimenopause – When the Transition Begins
+Phase 1: Signs of Perimenopause — When the Transition Begins

 What is Perimenopause?